by Texas Homesteader ~

 This hack has successfully served me well in a number of situations!

-Once we went to a dinner at a family member’s home in another city, I placed RancherMan’s car key on top of the fridge to remind us to grab our dish before we left.
-We couldn’t leave without his key.
+So I placed RancherMan’s car key on top of our host’s fridge to remind us to grab our dish before we left.
+We couldn’t leave without his key!

 When it wasn’t in his pocket we remembered our leftover food and pulled it from the fridge when we went to retrieve his key.
+No more leaving without dishes we’d brought.

 Reminders To Bring Something With Me